ivan-sincek/xss-catcher/README.md

 **To dump the HTML content of a hidden/inaccessible web page, simply replace `document.cookie` with `document.body.innerHTML` in the below payloads.**

+If your payloads are getting blocked by the [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), try running the `Content-Security-Policy` response HTTP header through [Google CSP validator](https://csp-evaluator.withgoogle.com), it might give you an insight into what kind of code is actually allowed.

 ---

 **HTTP cookies must be missing the HttpOnly flag in order for you to steal them.
 SameSite flag might also prevent you from stealing them.**